Two Wilmington students recognized for service project

 •Approved professional development for school psychologist Dr. Michael O’Donovan, Adele Hogg and Michael Conglose on April 28 at Duquesne University at no cost to district; Kelly Williams on May 5 at Phipps Conservatory in Pittsburgh at a cost of $123; Katie Gray for the Pennsylvania Association for College Admission Counseling Conference with college tours June 25-28 at a cost of $815; and Dylan Clark and JoAnna McKelvey for the 2023 Pennsylvania Association of Agricultural Educators Conference from July 10-13 at a total cost of $1,842.

-•Approved fundraisers including a golf team raffle for four Pittsburgh Pirate tickets; varsity volleyball tournament on Oct.
-7, youth flag football camp/tournament from May 30 to June 3 and a middle school volleyball camp from May 2 to June 8.
+•Approved fundraisers including a golf team raffle for four Pittsburgh Pirates tickets, a varsity volleyball tournament on Oct.
+7, a youth flag football camp/tournament from May 30 to June 3 and a middle school volleyball camp from May 2 to June 8.

 •Approved bids totaling $184,400 for vocational agriculture welding station upgrades at the high school.
 General construction went to Fred L. Burns at $34,500, heating ventilation and air conditioning to Hranec Sheet Metal at $108,000 and electrical construction to Penn-Ohio Electric Co. at $41,900.